 The explosion of popularity of Jollibee may have helped uncover a bit of Filipino food culture.
 But spaghetti or fried chicken, the main staples at any Jollibee outlet, are not how we describe Filipino food.

-In Australia, where Filipinos represent the fifth largest migrant group, there isn’t even a Jollibee branch.
+In Australia, where Filipinos represent the fifth largest migrant group, there isn’t even a Jollibee branch until recently.
 So finding a Filipino restaurant can be a challenging expedition, except in pockets of the neighbourhood that have a significant presence of Filipino communities.

 In an SBS article, a few Filipinos described why Filipino food is not yet ubiquitous as the other Asian cuisines.
 As of 2019, there are almost 300,000 Filipino-born migrants in Australia, more than the number of people from Vietnam or Malaysia.
 But it’s much easier to find Vietnamese banh mi or Malaysian satay dishes than, say, pinakbet or adobo in a random food court across the country.